Serbian Rottweiler vs German Rottweiler: Which Dog Is Perfect For You?

 Are Serbian Rottweilers more aggressive than German Rottweilers?

-Which is healthier, a Serbian or a German Rottweiler?
+Which is healthier, a Serbian or German Rottweiler?

 Conclusion